RichardLions/command-pattern/README.md

 # Command Pattern

-This pattern was inspired by https://gameprogrammingpatterns.com/
+This pattern was inspired by [Game Programming Patterns](https://gameprogrammingpatterns.com/).

 ## Features